 A research team led by NHS Blood and Transplant scientists based in Bristol, at NHSBT’s International Blood Group Reference Laboratory (IBGRL), and supported by colleagues at the University of Bristol, has discovered a new blood group, MAL, solving a 50-year-old mystery.

-The team identified the genetic background of the previously known but mysterious AnWj blood group antigen, thus allowing identification and treatment of rare patients lacking this blood group.
+The team identified the genetic background of the previously known but mysterious AnWj blood group antigen, thus allowing identification and treatment of patients lacking this rare blood group.
 Some people can lack this blood group due to the effect of illness, but the rare inherited form of the AnWj-negative phenotype has only been found in a handful of individuals – though due to this discovery it will now be easier to find others in the future.

 The two best-known blood group systems are ABO and Rh but blood is more complex and matching across the other groups can be lifesaving.
 If people who are AnWj-negative receive AnWj-positive blood they could have a transfusion reaction.
-This research allows the development of new genotyping tests for detecting such rare individuals and reducing the risk of transfusion-associated complications.
+This research allows the development of new genotyping tests for detecting such rare individuals, reducing the risk of transfusion-associated complications.

 The AnWj antigen was discovered in 1972 but its genetic background was unknown until now.
 The new research, to be published by Blood, the journal of the American Society of Hematology, and now available online in pre-print, establishes a new blood group system (MAL), the 47th ever to be discovered, as home to the AnWj antigen.